-- Present temperature of the area, preferably the maximum recorded temperature reading.
+- The present temperature of the area, preferably the maximum recorded temperature reading.

-- Present or maximum humidity levels without a dehumidifier in %RH (You can use a data logger or hygro meter to find out the same.
-Data logger will record the data over a time.
-Hygrometer will not record the data, but only will display on screen.)
+- Present or maximum humidity levels without a dehumidifier in %RH (You can use a data logger or hygrometer to find out the same.
+Datalogger will record the data over time.
+Hygrometer will not record the data, but only will display on the screen.)

 - Required humidity level to which you want to reduce the humidity levels in %RH.